vsg-dev/vsgTutorial/2_Foundations/FileSystem.md

 permalink: /foundations/FileSystem
 ---

 C++17 in theory has almost all the file system related functionality that VulkanSceneGraph and it's user will need, but unfortunately compiler support for all the std::filesystem features across all platforms was too patchy to rely upon.
-To address this definciancy the VulkanSceneGraph provides this functionality to ensure the same experience across all platforms and compatibility with older compiler,
+To address this deficiancy the VulkanSceneGraph provides this functionality to ensure the same experience across all platforms and compatibility with older compilers,

 ## vsg::Path